FastestChecker

 3. Use a Wired Connection (Recommended): Connect your laptop directly to the router via an Ethernet cable.
 Wi-Fi signals weaken through walls and distance, which can skew test results.

-4. Run the Test: Go to the Wi-Fi Speed Test and click Start Test.
-Run it at different hours of the day to check for peak-time throttle.
+4. Run the Test: Go to the FastestChecker Wi-Fi Speed Test and click Start Test.
+Run it 2 or 3 times at different hours of the day to check for peak-time throttle.

 Major ISPs in Pakistan and What to Expect